“Bucket list” — a list of the things we want to do before we kick the bucket.

 I’ve walked and bicycled across the Brooklyn Bridge — many times

-I saw the Terracotta Warriors and city in Xian, China
+I saw the Terracotta Warriors and city in Xian, China, just 13 years after their discovery by 9 farmers.

 I have walked the second longest wall in the world as well (in Ston, Croatia)

-I’ve walked the city walls of Sienna, Italy, the inspiration for the Crayola Crayon color
+I’ve walked on the city walls of Sienna, Italy, the inspiration for the Crayola Crayon color

 I’ve been part of the crowds watching the ball drop on New Year’s Eve in Times Square